Calcium reactor

-Some reactors siphon water into the input of the reactor's re-circulation pump.
+Some reactors siphon water into the input of the reactor's recirculation pump.
 A potential complication is the medium in the reactor becoming compacted, increasing back pressure onto the pump and reducing water into the reactor.
 Placing a gate or needle valve on the reactor's outlet side will improve flow characteristics compared to control from the inlet side.

 Peristaltic pumps are effective operating against pressure, capable of supplying an adjustable and continuous flow over flow rates with minimal maintenance.

-The pH control is connected to a probe in the reactor and adjusts the rate at which the calcium media dissolves.
-This probe monitors the pH level in the calcium reactor.
-The pH range for the typical calcium reactor is 6.5–6.8.
+A pH controller is recommended to control the CO_{2}.
+It works by connecting to the CO_{2} regulator on the CO_{2} tank and measuring the pH of the solution inside the reactor via a pH probe.
+The controller will turn on and off the flow of CO_{2} based on the pH inside the reactor.
+The pH range for the typical calcium reactor is 6.5 to 6.8.
 When the pH rises above a certain level, a valve opens, allowing carbon dioxide to enter the reactor.
-The control closes the valve as the pH falls below this level.
+The controller closes the valve as the pH falls below this level.